Relations and Functions

 Different vertical lines drawn along each relation

 Notice that cuts the first graph at two different points.
-Also, passes through two different points.
-Then, neither Relation I nor Relation III is a function.
-In contrast, any vertical line cuts the graph of Relation II at most once.
-Thus, Relation II is a function.
+The line also passes through two different points.
+This means that neither Relation I nor Relation III is a function.
+However, all of the vertical lines drawn over Relation II only intersect the graph one time at most.
+Because of this, Relation II is a function.

 • Relation I is not a function.